graue-gans/RoboArena/README.md

 ---

-This project is still WIP so visit our [progress page](https://graue-gans.github.io/RoboArena/) for updates and a weekly log
+This project is still WIP so visit our <a href="https://graue-gans.github.io/RoboArena/" target="_blank">progress page<a> for updates and a weekly log

 ## DESCRIPTION
 ## DEMO